 - Check for duplicates and canonicals to avoid confusion.

-Practical tip: maintain one version of the "redirect map" and keep it.
-It's your insurance, honestly.
+Practical tip: keep a single version of the “redirect map” and store it safely.
+It’s your insurance policy, honestly.

 - Redirecting everything to the homepage.
-It's quick, but it's wrong.
+It’s fast, but it’s wrong.

-- Changing slugs without reason.
-Then you wonder who named what.
+- Changing slugs for no reason.
+Then you start looking for who named what.

 - Internal links left pointing to the old domain or old paths.

-- Missed collections and pages for shipping, returns, contacts.
+- Missing collections and pages for shipping, returns, contacts.

-For broader navigation and quick access to all pages, use Site map.
+For broader navigation and quick access to all pages, use the Sitemap.

 Customers and orders: migration without losing history

-Customers are more important than the theme.
-If you don't transfer profiles and orders correctly, your support will overheat.
+Customers matter more than the theme.
+If you don’t transfer profiles and orders correctly, your support team will overheat.

-When transferring customers to Shopify, emails, names, addresses, and tags are usually moved.
-For orders – numbers, values, statuses, and notes, as much as possible from the source.
+When transferring customers to Shopify, emails, names, addresses, and tags are typically moved.
+For orders—numbers, values, statuses, and notes, depending on what’s possible from the source.

 Shopify data migration: CSV import or API migration

-CSV import is quick for products and some customer data.
-API migration is more flexible for complex variants, many orders, or specific fields.
+CSV import is fast for products and some customer data.
+API migration is more flexible when there are complex variants, many orders, or specific fields.

-- Check for duplicate emails and profiles before import.
+- Check for duplicate emails and profiles before the import.

-- Prepare password and access rules.
-Email reset is often used.
+- Set up password and access rules.
+Email-based resets are often used.

-- Compare the number of orders and amounts after transfer.
+- Compare the number of orders and totals after the transfer.

 - Test notifications: confirmation, shipping, cancellation.